When an automobile driver fails to exercise proper care while driving and ends up injuring someone, he is said to have committed an act of negligence.

 Sometimes negligence may lead to a criminal case as well as payment of damages.

-If there is a partial fault of both parties, then the negligence would be comparative and reduce the plaintiff’s damages accordingly.
+If both parties have a partial fault, then the negligence would be comparative and reduce the plaintiff’s damages accordingly.

 Taking the help of an attorney who is well-versed with tort laws is beneficial.